activitystream/slate/source/includes/as-api/_aspects.md

 Field | Type | Description
 ----- | ---- | -----------
-ip | IP Address | The IP address used by the ACTOR when causing the parent to be produced bind_to* | String | Common or long-lived information, like this, may be moved to the ACTOR entity if it applies to all events from the actor.</br> In web context then this is used to apply certain redundant information to the Session entity.
+ip | IP Address | The IP address used by the ACTOR when causing the parent to be produced track_for* | String | Common or long-lived information, like this, may be moved to the ACTOR entity if it applies to all events from the actor.</br> In web context then this is used to apply certain redundant information to the Session entity.
 There it would be stored only once per session or a few time if it changes during the section.
 Multiple entries are stored for slow changing aspects to keep complete auditing log.
  | |  **Following are read-only properties**
 *\_isp* | String | Name of the ISP if it could be resolved for the IP *\_organization* | String | Name of the Organization the IP if it could be resolved for the IP